 Pell Grants are a form of financial aid that typically do not need to be paid back.
 However, there are some circumstances that require repayment, which are outlined in this article.

-Pell Grants are a valuable source of financial aid for students who qualify for them.
+Pell Grants are a valuable type of financial aid for college students who qualify for them.
 That's because Pell Grants typically do not need to be paid back.
 This is very different from federal student loans and from private student loans, both of which need to be repaid with interest.

 But while the answer to the question of whether you have to pay back grants is generally no, there are some exceptions to this rule.